Pakistan court bails man accused of masterminding Mumbai attack

 Indian Home Minister Rajnath Singh said his bail was deeply unfortunate.
 He said Pakistani Prime Minister Nawaz Sharif had vowed to crush all militants after this week's school attack.

-"I hope the Pakistan government will appeal to the upper court so that Lakhvi's bail is cancelled," he said.
+"I hope the Pakistan government will appeal to the upper court so that Lakhvi's bail is canceled," he said.

 Relations between India and Pakistan, who have fought three wars since independence in 1947, nosedived after the Mumbai attack and have not fully recovered.
 A dispute over the Kashmir region periodically flares into violence.